Part of the New Foundations of Game Development Series!

 Preview sample chapters now!
 Look under the Samples tab below to preview chapter 1 and chapter 4.

-An Image Bank and PowerPoint® lecture slides are now available for download for qualifying instructors under the Resources tab below.
+An Image Bank and Lecture Outlines in PowerPoint Format are now available for download for qualifying instructors under the Resources tab below.

 Features & Benefits